Northern India Birds and Wildlife

 Photography options – Very good

-Flyways Birding is excited to partner with Wild India Journey to offer this great Birding and nature tour to Northern India.
-This tour is perfect for “first timers” to India, offering an impressive list of birds and numerous opportunities to enjoy some of India’s impressive large mammals such as the Indian Leopard and of course the amazing Bengal Tiger.
-The tour includes a visit to a few of the most famous wildlife parks in India, several sessions in a 4×4 safari jeeps, a boat trip on the famous Chambal river and a cultural visit to the world famous Taj Mahal and the fort of Agra.
+Following several successful tours we have decided to upgrade our program and add some time in the beautiful Himalayas.
+This tour is perfect for “first timers” to India but is also great for those keen on adding some much wanted specialties of the mountains.
+We will enjoy an impressive list of birds and opportunities to encounter some of India’s impressive large mammals, Indian Elephant, Indian Leopard and the amazing Bengal Tiger.
+The tour includes a visit to some famous wildlife parks in India, exclusive sessions in a 4×4 safari jeeps, a boat trip on the famous Chambal river and a cultural visit to the world famous Taj Mahal.

 Click for our Full Program